Responding to Rep. Omar, Netanyahu says: 'From this Benjamin, it's not about the Benjamins!'

 "I'm troubled that many of the declared Democratic presidential candidates seem to be avoiding this very gathering," McConnell said.
 "Apparently, because political partisans who have leveled scurrilous charges against this organization have warned they will be keeping watch, and they will be taking names."

-Meanwhile, speaker after speaker at the three-day AIPAC conference referenced Omar to the audience of 18,000 who packed the Washington Convention Center, watching the proceedings from a dozen giant screens flanking the sage.
+Meanwhile, speaker after speaker at the three-day AIPAC conference referred to Omar before an audience of 18,000 who packed the Washington Convention Center, watching the proceedings from a dozen giant screens flanking the sage.

 House Speaker Nancy Pelosi, D-Calif., addressing the group on Tuesday, however, touted the anti-hate resolution she recently shepherded through Congress in response to the Omar controversy and condemned the "myth of dual loyalty" and the BDS movement (boycott, divestment, sanctions) as "bigotry masquerading as policy."